openshift/training/beta-2-setup.md

     deploy-router-1f99mb  deployment    ose3-master.example.com/192.168.133.2  Succeeded
     router-1-58u3j        router        ose3-master.example.com/192.168.133.2  Running

+### Preparing for STI and Other Things
+One of the really interesting things about OpenShift v3 is that it will build Docker images from your source code and deploy and manage their lifecycle.
+In order to do this, OpenShift can host its own Docker registry in order to pull images "locally".
+Let's take a moment to set that up.

+`openshift ex` again comes to our rescue with a handy installer for the
+registry:

+    openshift ex registry --create --credentials=$KUBECONFIG \
+    --images="registry.access.redhat.com/openshift3_beta/ose-docker-registry:v0.3.2"

+You'll get output like:

+    docker-registry
+    docker-registry

+You can use `osc get pods`, `osc get services`, and `osc get deploymentconfig` to see what happened.

+Ultimately, you will have a Docker registry that is being hosted by OpenShift and that is running on one of your nodes.

+To quickly test your Docker registry, you can do the following:

+    curl `osc get services docker-registry -o template --template="{{ .portalIP}}:{{ .port }}"`

+And you should see:

+    "docker-registry server (dev) (v0.9.0)"

+**Note: if you get "connection reset by peer" you may have to wait a few more moments after the pod is running for the service proxy to update the endpoints necessary to fulfill your request**

 ## Projects and the Web Console
 ### A Project for Everything
-V3 has a concept of "projects" to contain a number of different services and their pods, builds and etc. We'll explore what this means in more details throughout the rest of the labs, but, first, let's create a project for our first application.
+V3 has a concept of "projects" to contain a number of different services and their pods, builds and etc. They are somewhat similar to "namespaces" in OpenShift v2.
+We'll explore what this means in more details throughout the rest of the labs.
+Let's create a project for our first application.

-Our default configuration is to be the `master-admin` user, which is allowed to create projects.
-We can use the "experimental" openshift command to create a project, and assign an administrative user to it:
+We also need to understand a little bit about users and administration.
+The default configuration for CLI operations currently is to be the `master-admin` user, which is allowed to create projects.
+We can use the "experimental" OpenShift command to create a project, and assign an administrative user to it:

     openshift ex new-project demo --display-name="OpenShift 3 Demo" \
     --description="This is the first demo project with OpenShift v3" \